LeftHandCold/diskclone/README.md

 # diskclone
-A valid data disk cloning tool running on the linux platform.Support mbr, gpt and lvm disk formats.
+A valid data disk cloning tool running on the linux platform.Support MBR, GPT and LVM disk formats.
 Support EXT4 and NTFS partition format.